vorakl/FakeTpl/README.md

 ## go through all sub-directories and render all templates

-Let's say we have path tree like
+Let's say we have a path tree like

 ```bash
 input> tree ftpls